ssaunier/ssaunier.github.io/_drafts/practical-example-of-using-git-in-a-school.markdown

 ## Conclusion: Git is awesome!

-Using [git remotes](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes), we managed to put together an efficient worflow where teachers can easily update and add new exercises, while students are working.
+Using [git remotes](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes), we managed to create an efficient workflow where teachers can easily update and add new exercises, while students are working.
 The Webhook provided by GitHub are priceless, thanks guys!

 Follow [Le Wagon](https://twitter.com/intent/follow?screen_name=Lewagonparis), we have great